-Trump Administration’s refusal to reign in oil and gas facilities’ emissions violates the Clean Air Act
+Trump Administration’s refusal to rein in oil and gas facilities’ emissions violates the Clean Air Act

 OLYMPIA — Attorney General Bob Ferguson sent a letter today to U.S. Environmental Protection Agency (EPA) head Scott Pruitt, pledging legal action if the EPA continues violating the Clean Air Act.